peterhinch/micropython-async/v3/docs/DRIVERS.md

 If a touchpad is touched on initialisation no callbacks will occur even when the pad is released.
 Initial button state is always `False`.
 Normal behaviour will commence with subsequent touches.

+The best threshold value depends on physical design.
+Directly touching a large pad will result in a low value from `machine.TouchPad.read()`.
+A small pad covered with an insulating film will yield a smaller change.

 ###### [Contents](./DRIVERS.md#1-contents)